eamonnotoole/terraform-provider-libvirt/docs/providers/libvirt/r/domain.html.markdown

   cloud-init won't cause the domain to be recreated, however the change will have effect on the next reboot.

+The following extra argument is provided for CoreOS images:

+* `coreos_ignition` - (Optional) The name of a CoreOS Ignition file.

+Note that to make use of Ignition files with CoreOS the host must be running QEMU v2.6 or greater.

 Some extra arguments are also provided for using UEFI images:

 * `firmware` - (Optional) The UEFI rom images for exercising UEFI secure boot in a qemu